-You decided to set up a company and chose the legal status of your future company.
-But you still need to choose the most suitable form for your project.
+You have decided to set up a business and have chosen the legal status of your future company.
+However, you still need to select the most fitting form for your project.
 This choice is essential for the future of your business.
-Do not hesitate to seek assistance in this process of setting up a company, from experts such as notaries, lawyers, jurists, accountants, tax specialists, auditors, etc.
+Do not hesitate to seek assistance from experts such as notaries, lawyers, accountants, tax advisors, auditors, etc. to guide you through the business setup project.

-The limited liability company (SRL) is generally considered the most appropriate legal form of company for a small or medium-sized enterprise.
+The limited liability company (SRL) is generally considered the most suitable legal structure for small or medium-sized enterprises.

-- An SRL may be formed by one or more persons.
+- A SRL may be established by one or more individuals.

 - The SRL has its own legal personality which is distinct from that of the shareholders or the sole shareholder.
-It also has its own patrimony.
+It also has its own assets.

-- It is in principle a private company: the shares are in principle registered (the owner is named, so it is possible to identify him or her) and the possibilities of transferring these shares are limited unless otherwise provided for in the articles of association.
+- In principle it is a private company: the shares are in registered form (the owner is named, so it is possible to identify him or her) and the possibilities of transferring these shares are limited unless otherwise provided for in the articles of association.

 - It is a limited liability company: the shareholders are only liable up to the amount of their contribution.
-In the event of the company's bankruptcy, creditors may not make any claim on the shareholders' own assets.
+In the event of the company's bankruptcy, creditors have no claim on the shareholders' assets.
 There are, however, exceptions to this principle for the founders.

 - The articles of association must be drawn up by notarial deed.

-- There is no minimum requirement for initial capital, but it must be sufficient in the light of the activity envisaged.
+- There is no minimum initial capital requirement, even though it must be deemed sufficient for the intended business activities.

-The public limited company is a form of company primarily chosen by large companies, but it is also chosen by SMEs.
-It is preferable if there is a large capital requirement, as it can call on new external capital or attract public savings.
-It, therefore, allows the company to grow quickly.
+The public company (SA) is a form of company primarily chosen by large corporations, although it is also used by SMEs when substantial capital is required, or when they intend to attract external investment or go public.
+It, therefore, allows the company to grow rapidly.

-- The public limited company is a form of company that is mainly focused on the contribution of capital by shareholders.
+- The SA is a form of company that is mainly based on the contribution of capital by shareholders.

 - This form of commercial company has the advantage of offering a complete separation between the company and its shareholders.
-Their liability is, therefore, limited to their contribution.
-The securities are, as a general rule, easily transferable and without limitation.
-So, it is a form of company that has less of a family business character.
+Their liability is therefore limited to their contribution.
+As a general rule, shares are easily transferable without restriction.
+It thus is a form of company that has less of a family business character.

 - This form of company must be incorporated by notarial deed.
-It requires a minimum capital of 61,500 euros - yet few entrepreneurs have such a sum at their disposal when they start their business.
+It requires a minimum capital of EUR 61,500.
+However, few entrepreneurs have such a sum at their disposal when they launch their business.
 Moreover, the administrative management of such a company is relatively cumbersome for small structures.

-An SC is a form of company that is formed by a minimum of three founders.
-The SC offers limited liability: shareholders are liable only up to the amount of their contribution.
-Moreover, in the event that the planned entrepreneurial project is integrated into the social economy sector, the cooperative form is the only one that authorises the application for approval as a "social enterprise", subject to compliance with certain conditions.
+A SC is a form of company that is formed by a minimum of three founders.
+The SC offers limited liability, where shareholders are liable only up to the amount of their contribution.
+In addition, if the planned entrepreneurial project lies within the social economy sector, the cooperative form is the only one that authorises the application for an accreditation as a "social enterprise", provided certain conditions are met.

 More information on cooperative societies.